QMUL/AVA/README.md

  <img src="http://ava.eecs.qmul.ac.uk/resources/taxonomy.jpg" width="800" alt="Taxonomy">
 </p>

-We consider a person to have <i>Opportunity to See</i> (OTS) the signage when their face is visible from the left profile to the right profile, and the person is <i>not</i> heading opposite to the location of the camera, as shown in the figure below.
+A person has <i>Opportunity to See</i> (OTS) the signage when their face is visible from the left profile to the right profile, and the person is <i>not</i> heading opposite to the location of the camera, as shown in the figure below.
 We consider only the attributes of people with OTS.

 <p align="center">
  <img src="http://ava.eecs.qmul.ac.uk/resources/OTS.jpg" width="800" alt="Opportunity to see">